NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

    - **Whole feature flag, not part of a feature flag**

-     It should be possible to enable just the experimental that is ready for stabilization *in isolation*, without also enabling other unstable functionality that is not ready for stabilization.
+     It should be possible to enable just the experimental feature that is ready for stabilization *in isolation*, without also enabling other unstable functionality that is not ready for stabilization.
      We are not allowed to propose to stabilize part of an experimenal feature and do so immediately.
      We have to first break out the candidate functionality to be stabilized so it is just guarded by one feature flag.